Rel-incode/CristianaSantos/index.md

 ### Research Profile
 I am [Lecturer and researcher](https://www.uu.nl/staff/CTeixeiraSantos) at the School of Law, Utrecht University.

-I hold a PhD in Law and TechnOlogy and Informatics from the University of Luxembourg and Bologna.
+I hold a PhD in Law and Technology and Informatics from the University of Luxembourg and Bologna.

 The goal of my research is to make legal information structured and actionable for **legal compliance**, for models and tools.
 I extract legal requirements from legal sources.
 With this domain knowledge, I collaborate with computer scientists and designers to both identify the technical requirements for a concrete technology.

-Currently I am working on the topics of **requirements for #Consent #Darkpatterns and #DataSubjectRights**, and I am driven to discover practices from complex case studies we approach which have a social impact on society.
-I am motivated to inform legal decision-makers on gaps between law & tech through ground analytical-based research.
+Currently I am working on the **requirements for: #Consent, #Purposes #SAR, and on the lawfulness of #Darkpatterns**.

+I am driven to discover practices from complex case studies on tracking technologies which have a social impact on society.
+I am motivated to inform decision-makers on gaps between law & tech through analytical-based research.

 Previously, I was a lawyer and worked as legal adviser and lecturer at the [Portuguese Consumer Protection Organization-DECO](https://www.deco.proteste.pt/).